-James Mates – ITN Senior Correspondent, Conference Presenter and Facilitator.
+James Mates is an ITV News Presenter, Conference Presenter and Facilitator.

 Educated at Marlborough College, Farnham College, and Leeds University.
 Mates graduated in 1983, with an Honours degree in International History and Politics.

 James Mates joined ITN in 1983 as an editorial trainee and was appointed scriptwriter in the ITV newsroom two years later.
 In 1986, James was made a general reporter at ITN.

 Amongst his first assignments on becoming a reporter was to cover the Zeebrugge ferry disaster.
 He spent five weeks in Zeebrugge in 1987 during the operation to raise the capsized ferry ‘Herald of Free Enterprise’.

 In 1989, he was made Tokyo Correspondent of the World News on Channel 4’s first early morning service, Channel Four Daily.

 In 1991, James was the North of England Correspondent for ITV, and later that year became Moscow Correspondent until 1993.